 Subglottis.
 The cancer has spread to the vocal cords, which may or may not be able to move normally.

 Stage III.
-At this stage, one of these two things may have happened:
+At this stage, 1 or both of these 2 things may have happened:

-The vocal cords cannot move normally, but the cancer has not spread outside of the larynx.
+The cancer has not spread outside the larynx, but it has caused a vocal cord to stop moving.
 Or the cancer has spread to an area next to the larynx.

-The cancer has spread to one lymph node on the same side of the neck as the cancer, but the lymph node is no bigger than 3 centimeters (just more than 1 inch).
+The cancer has spread to one lymph node on the same side of the neck as the cancer, but the lymph node is no bigger than 3 centimeters (just more than 1 inch) across.

 Stage IV.
 At this stage, any of these things may have happened:

-The cancer has spread to tissues around the larynx.
+The cancer has spread to tissues farther away from the larynx.
 The lymph nodes may or may not contain cancer.

-The cancer has spread to more than one lymph node on the same side of the neck as the cancer, to lymph nodes on one or both sides of the neck, or to any lymph node that measures more than 6 centimeters (more than 2 inches).
+The cancer has spread to more than 1 lymph node on the same side of the neck as the cancer, to lymph nodes on the opposite side or both sides of the neck, or to any lymph node that measures more than 3 centimeters (more than 1 inch) across.